ConfigurationAsCode/ConfigurationAsCode.github.io/52-configuration-as-code.rst

 ================

 - The build plans to create the docker images are create by jenkins jobs
-	- Dependency graphs is built by parsing Dockerfiles
+	- Dependency graphs are built by parsing Dockerfiles
 	- Plans trigger each other in right order
 	- Change to base layer invokes rebuilt of upper layers
 	- Configuration is completely stored in git repository